Head of Popular Music Studies

 Jason Hanley (Rock and Roll Hall of Fame and Museum)

-The Center for Popular Music Studies at Case Western Reserve University exists to promote scholarship and teaching about the history and significance of popular music, which includes collaborations and partnerships with institutions in Cleveland and around the world.
+The Center for Popular Music Studies (CPMS) at Case Western Reserve University exists to promote scholarship and teaching about the history and significance of popular music, which includes collaborations and partnerships with institutions in Cleveland and around the world.